What Does PPC Mean in Marketing and Why It Matters.

-This way, it becomes easy to understand how a competitive keyword with lots of ads can suddenly get expensive CPC’s – it’s entirely dependent on how much you and your competitors want to spend.
+This way, it becomes easy to understand how a competitive keyword with lots of ads can suddenly get expensive CPCs – it’s entirely dependent on how much you and your competitors want to spend.

 Once your budget dries up or you end the campaign, your ad will stop running and won’t show up anymore in SERPs.

-What this means is that if you spent HKD10,000 on 1000 clicks, you would hope to make over HKD10,000 from conversions.
+What this means with this online advertising model is that if you spent HKD10,000 on 1000 clicks, you would hope to make over HKD10,000 from conversions.

-At the end of the day, the goal of all digital marketing campaigns is to promote your business in some way or another, whether it be to drive brand awareness, increase traffic to your website, close conversions – or all three.
+At the end of the day, the goal of all digital marketing campaigns is to promote your business in some way or another, whether it be to drive brand awareness, increase traffic to your website, or close conversions – or all three.

-The relationship between PPC and SEO
+Final thoughts: What is the relationship between PPC and SEO

 You can think of PPC ads as turning on the lights for your business: it happens instantly and people will see what your brand offers – but you’ll have to pay your electricity bill if you want to hold their attention.

-Following this, carrying out SEO work for a particular page can increase its relevance to a certain topic, improve the landing page experience and much more.
+Following this, carrying out SEO work for a particular page can increase its relevance to a certain topic, improve the landing page experience, and much more.